kobotoolbox/kpi/kobo/apps/subsequences/README.md

 actor Client
 participant API as KPI API
-participant SS as SubmissionSupplement participant Action as Action (Manual/Automated) participant Ext as NLP Service (if automated) participant Celery as Celery Worker participant DB as Database
+participant SS as SubmissionSupplement participant Action as Action (Manual/Automatic) participant Ext as NLP Service (if automatic) participant Celery as Celery Worker participant DB as Database